Welcome To The

 Here a chick, there a chick, everywhere a chick chick

-Franklin County 4-H members can learn the recommended practices of managing the family laying flock.
-Youth each receive 25 day-old chicks to grow out.
+Franklin County 4-H members will be learning the recommended practices of managing the family laying flock as they participate in the 4-H poultry chain project.
+Forty-six youth will be receiving approximately 18 day old chicks in May 2016.
 4-H members develop stewardship skills and learn responsibility as they feed and care for the birds.
-When the birds are approximately 22 weeks in age, each 4-H member will return 4 pullets to the county show and sale.
-The money from the sale is used to buy chicks the following year.
+When the birds are approximately 16 weeks in age, each 4-Her will return 4 pullets to the county fair to show and sale.
+The money raised from the sale will be used to buy chicks the following year.
 This is why the project is called the 4-H Poultry Chain Project.
-Contact our office to sign up for the 2014 Poultry Chain Project.

-Strong Women and Men is a low impact strength training program designed to increase strength, endurance, balance and flexibility in older adults.
+Extension Get Fit is a low impact strength training program designed to increase strength, endurance, balance and flexibility in older adults.
 Many participants have reported that this program has allowed them to remain in their homes and living independently as they age.
-Classes are held in both Ozark and Charleston.
-Contact the Franklin County Extension Office for days and times.
+Franklin County currently has 21 participants enrolled in the Extension Get Fit program.